The infection is caused by a bacterium that makes a toxin that causes a distinct rash. Scarlet fever usually happens along with strep throat.

 - High fever

-- Specific, spreading rash that feels like sand paper
+- A distinct, spreading rash that feels like sand paper

 - Flushing in the face with paleness around the mouth

-- Red streaks, called Pastia's lines, on elbows, underarms, and body creases
+- Red streaks on the elbows, underarms, and body creases

 - Swollen glands in the neck